ChenBello/ecs-terraform-pokemon-states/README.md

 - The **network** and **ecs-fargate** stages use remote backends (S3 + DynamoDB) created during bootstrap.

 Each environment can load outputs from the previous stage using `terraform_remote_state`, ensuring a loosely coupled and composable infrastructure design.
-Each environment loads outputs from the previous stage using `terraform_remote_state`, ensuring a loosely coupled and composable infrastructure design.

 ### Dependency Flow:
 ```text